Rusbel-Morales/TOPOS/README.md

 # TOPOS
-**Aplicación web desarrollada en el semestre FJ2024**
+**Web application developed in the FJ2024 semester**

-**TOPOS** es una plataforma web diseñada para fortalecer la comunidad de personas con discapacidad visual en el estado de Puebla a través del deporte, en particular el fútbol.
-Su objetivo principal es fomentar la inclusión social mediante la práctica deportiva, así como mejorar las instalaciones del campamento a través de la renta de canchas y la gestión eficiente de torneos.
+**TOPOS** is a web platform designed to strengthen the community of visually impaired individuals in the state of Puebla through sports, particularly football (soccer).
+Its main goal is to promote social inclusion through sports practice, as well as improve camp facilities through field rentals and efficient tournament management.

-La aplicación permite a los usuarios acceder a información relevante sobre el campamento, reservar canchas de fútbol y consultar estadísticas de torneos en tiempo real.
-Además, ofrece un sistema de administración completo para registrar participantes, equipos, resultados, goles y posiciones de los partidos que vayan surgiendo.
+The application allows users to access relevant information about the camp, book football fields, and view real-time tournament statistics.
+It also offers a complete administration system to register participants, teams, match results, goals, and standings.

-## 🧑‍💻 Rol en el proyecto
+## 🧑‍💻 Role in the project

-Participé como:
+I participated as:

-- **Administrador de base de datos**
+- **Database Administrator**
-- **Desarrollador backend**
+- **Backend Developer**
-- **Desarrollador frontend**
+- **Frontend Developer**

-Entre mis responsabilidades destacaron:
+My responsibilities included:

-- Implementación de la lógica del servidor.
+- Implementation of server-side logic.
-- Diseño y gestión del modelo de datos relacional.
+- Design and management of the relational data model.
-- Desarrollo del panel de administración del sitio.
+- Development of the site's admin panel.

-## 🛠 Tecnologías utilizadas en el proyecto
+## 🛠 Technologies used in the project

-- **PHP** – Lógica del lado del servidor.
+- **PHP** – Server-side logic.
-- **JavaScript** – Manipulación dinámica del DOM.
+- **JavaScript** – Dynamic DOM manipulation.
-- **MySQL** – Sistema de gestión de bases de datos.
+- **MySQL** – Database management system.
-- **Bootstrap** – Framework CSS para diseño responsivo.
+- **Bootstrap** – CSS framework for responsive design.
-- **HTML** – Estructura y marcado del contenido.
+- **HTML** – Structure and markup of content.

-## ✅ Funcionalidades desarrolladas
+## ✅ Features developed

-- Sistema de **reserva de canchas** con selección de horarios y confirmación por correo electrónico.
+- **Field booking system** with schedule selection and email confirmation.
-- **Gestión de estadísticas** de partidos en tiempo real.
+- **Real-time match statistics** management.
-- **Inicio de sesión** seguro para acceso al panel administrativo.
+- Secure **sign-in system** for admin panel access.
-- Registro de **equipos y jugadores** participantes.
+- Registration of **teams and participating players**.
-- Visualización de la **tabla general** del torneo con estadísticas como goles a favor y en contra.
+- Display of the **tournament leaderboard** with stats such as goals for and against.

-## 👥 Autores del proyecto
+## 👥 Project authors

-- **Rusbel Alejandro Morales Méndez** – [GitHub](#) *(este perfil)*
+- **Rusbel Alejandro Morales Méndez** – [GitHub](#) *(this profile)*
 - **Diego Javier Solórzano Trinidad** – [GitHub](https://github.com/Diegosoltri)
 - **Gadiro Cano Sánchez** – [GitHub](https://github.com/GadiroC)
 - **Fernando Maggi Llerandi** – [GitHub](https://github.com/FMaggo)